 This is an example for those who already have an app name in mind that doesn’t describe the app functions well.
 Just add a few keywords after the name, and it will help improve your app rank in app stores, and users will also find it relevant.

-Here’s what adding keywords in app title can do to its rankings in the app stores:
+Here’s what adding keywords in the app title can do to the app rankings.

 4. Create Accurate App Descriptions